 New Voices First Pamphlet Award winner 2021

 Natalie is a finalist student in English and German at St John’s College, Oxford.
-She is a 2017 and 2018 winning and commmnded Foyle Young Poet and has won the Forward Student Critics’ Award, the Mapleton-Bree prize 2020 for work in the creative arts and the 2021 Martin Starkie Prize.
+She is a 2017 and 2018 winning and commended Foyle Young Poet and has won the Forward Student Critics’ Award, the Mapleton-Bree Prize 2020 for work in the creative arts and the 2021 Martin Starkie Prize.
 She is Editor-in-Chief of The Isis Magazine, the longest-running student magazine in the UK.
 She is published or is forthcoming with bath magg, The White Review and Anthropocene, among others.

 Reviews of Cataclysm

 Reading Natalie Perman’s Cataclysm is a journey in itself.
 Formally dextrous and politically engaged, this pamphlet of poems will leave you pondering about the richness and mystery of the human mind, and how language has shaped our perception of others and our complex selves.
 Jennifer Wong